ciromattia/kcc/README.md

 - **OS X:** [http://kcc.vulturis.eu/OSX/](http://kcc.vulturis.eu/OSX/)
 - **Linux:** Just download sourcecode and launch: `python kcc.py`

-_It has been reported by a couple of users that version 2.10 crashing on OSX at start.
-We don't know if that issue still exist in version 3.0.
-If it happens to you please append your message to [Issue #52](https://github.com/ciromattia/kcc/issues/52)._

 ## INPUT FORMATS
 **KCC** can understand and convert, at the moment, the following file types:
 - PNG, JPG, GIF, TIFF, BMP